 Should Your Company Outsource Cybersecurity?

-Many companies simply don’t have the resources to do their own comprehensive cybersecurity.
-The “IT guy” can download antivirus software and maintain user credentials.
+Many companies don’t have the resources to do their comprehensive cybersecurity.
+The “I.T. guy” can download antivirus software and maintain user credentials.
 The management team can develop credible cybersecurity policies but may lack the staff and resources to implement them.
-Or the company can simply need to focus on what it does best.
+Or the company can need to focus on what it does best.

 Most small to midsize organizations, both commercial and non-profit, are well served by outsourcing cybersecurity.
 Here are just a few of the reasons why.

 Outsourcing cybersecurity gives you access to experts in the field.
-It is exceedingly difficult for small organizations to maintain the expertise needed to identify, classify, and correct major data vulnerabilities.
-It’s even harder for a small staff to keep up with the latest cyberthreats to which your organization may be vulnerable.
+It is exceedingly difficult for small organizations to maintain the expertise needed to identify, classify, and correct significant data vulnerabilities.
+It’s even more challenging for a small staff to keep up with the latest cyber threats to which your organization may be vulnerable.
 Outsourced cybersecurity expertise keeps your company up to date against the latest threats and helps you respond to them quickly.

 Outsourcing cybersecurity saves money.
 When you outsource cybersecurity staff, you don’t need to hire as many fulltime staff with fulltime salaries.
 You have a layer of liability protection against customer claims.
 You save money by suffering less of the downtime required to identify and respond to cyberthreats, and you can focus on doing what you best.